SentinelArchivist/lorcana-project-oracle-v2/docs/project_plan.md

 **Task 4.1: Design the Simple UI**
 - **Action:** Create a main application file (`main.py`).
 - **Details:** Use `PySimpleGUI` to build the simple user interface described in the devspec.
-This includes a start/stop button, a log area, and a display for the best decklist.
+This includes a start/stop button, a log area, a progress bar, and a display for the best decklist.

 **Task 4.2: Integrate All Components**
 - **Action:** In `main.py`, wire the UI to the backend logic.